 September is Puppy Mill Awareness Month.
-So, I thought I’d share some facts with you about this cruel industry and hopefully, if you’re thinking about a new dog, it will help you make better choices.
+So, I thought I’d share some facts with you about this cruel industry and hopefully, if you’re thinking about a new dog, they will help you make better choices.

 • Puppies sold in pet stores (not including those who work with rescues to showcase their available dogs) are from puppy mills.
 No reputable breeder would ever allow a third party to sell their dogs.
 If you ask a store where they get their dogs, they will tell you it’s from a USDA approved breeder.
 What they don’t tell you is that unless you’re a large breeder selling commercially, you do not need a USDA license.
 So USDA license is your first tip off that it’s a puppy mill.

 • Websites that sell lots of puppies are also favorites for mills to sell their dogs.
-People have become accustomed to buying things online and unfortunately, that now also means puppies.
+People have become accustomed to buying things online and unfortunately, that includes puppies.
 If a website will allow you to buy a puppy sight unseen, does not require a contract, does not provide health testing, will not allow you to visit the mother, has a shopping cart on their website and doesn’t care anything about you and the puppy’s new family…. you’re probably dealing with a mill or an unscrupulous backyard breeder.
 Walk away.

 • Although puppy mills want you to believe they are really just “family breeders”, the fact is dogs are farmed and treated just like other farm animals.
 They are kept in cages all of their lives, get little or no vet care, no socialization and certainly no love.
 By buying a puppy from one of these breeding farms, you are encouraging the breeder to keep doing what they are doing.
 They only care about profit.